Uberi/University-Notes/STAT231/STAT231.md

     * Measurement often introduces **measurement error** - the difference between the true value of the variate and the observed value.
     * **Response bias** is when study respondents systematically tend to give incorrect answers.
 For example, people tend to exaggerate their income on financial surveys, or lie about experiencing police mistreatment on studies about police behaviour.
 * Data - actual collection of data.
+    * Note that the sample size is defined before the study starts - if we originally start our study with 500 units, and 100 drop out by the end of the study, the sample size is still 500, even though we only end up with 400 values.
+Our analysis step should use a sample size of 500 and handle the missing values properly.
+    * It's important to record the time and location of each measurement, and detail the measurement procedures unambiguously.
+    * If any deviations from the measurement plan occur, it's important to make note of this, because they could affect the analyses.
 * Analysis - extracting information out of the data.
+    * This is what the entire rest of the course is about - estimation, hypothesis testing, etc.
+    * This should include numerical/graphical summaries of the data.
+    * An important step to selecting an appropriate statistical model, and checking the fit of the selected statistical model using things like QQ plots, comparing frequencies, and so on.
+    * We actually need to consider two models: one model for variation of the attributes in the study population/process (Guassian/Binomial/etc.), and another which accounts for how data is collected (with/without replacement, how units are selected).
+In other words, one is targeting the target population, and the other one is targeting the study population.
+    * For example, the first one might be "let $Y$ be the BMI of a random male human chosen from the target population, $Y$ follows a normal distribution with unknown parameters $\mu_T, \sigma_T$ (the average and standard deviation in BMI in the target population)".
+For the second one we need to account for the fact that the target population is different from the study population, so it might be "let $Y$ be the BMI of a random male human chosen from the study population, $Y$ follows a normal distribution with unknown parameters $\mu, \sigma$ (the average and standard deviation in BMI in the study population)".
+The first one is for the target population, while the second is for the study population.
 * Conclusion - answering the problem, as well as the limitations of our answers.
+    * Make sure to address any departures from the plan in the Data step that affect the Analysis step.
+    * It's important to outline the limitations of the study - if the study didn't definitively answer the questions posed, why and how?

 # 30/1/17